 Step 1: Seed Keywords

 Seed keywords are broad terms that define your topic area.
-They form the starting point for research.
+They form the starting point for deeper research.

 Finding seed keywords: